tomy2105/KnowledgeNotes/cpp/cpp11.md

 };
 ```

 **Warning**:  An object is constructed once _any_ constructor finishes execution.
+This means that:
+- when other constructor is invoked one cannot initialize other members anymore (since they were already initialized by other constructor)
-This means that delegating constructor will be executing on a fully constructed object.
+- delegating constructor will be executing on a fully constructed object.

 A class is allowed to specify that base class constructors will be inherited.
 Compiler will automatically generate code needed.
 This is an all-or-nothing feature: either all base class's constructors are forwarded or none.